Skip to content

 Chapter 52 is the go-to reference for cable selection, installation methods, and routing.
 It specifies the acceptable installation methods (clipped direct, in conduit, in trunking, in thermal insulation) and the associated current-carrying capacity derating factors.
 Regulation 522.6.202 defines the safe zones for cables concealed in walls — the zones within 150 mm of the top of a wall, within 150 mm of an angle, and horizontally or vertically from an accessory point.
 Cables outside these zones require either mechanical protection or 30 mA RCD protection.

 Amendment 1 was a relatively minor update.
 Its most significant change was the extension of 30 mA RCD protection to lighting circuits in domestic premises (Regulation 411.3.4).
 It also introduced editorial corrections, clarified the requirements for surge protective devices, and added a new Appendix 17 covering energy efficiency.
-The amendment took effect from 28 September 2020.
+Amendment 1 was published in February 2020 and became the only current version from 28 September 2020.

 Amendment 2 was a substantial update reflecting the rapid growth of distributed energy generation and electric vehicles.
 Key changes include the introduction of Section 716 for prosumer electrical installations (solar PV, battery storage, micro-wind), updates to Section 722 for electric vehicle charging, the recommendation of arc fault detection devices (AFDDs) under Regulation 421.1.7, and new requirements for energy storage systems.
-Amendment 2 took effect from 27 March 2023.
+Amendment 2 was published in March 2022 and became mandatory for all new installations from 27 March 2023.

 Current Version